CABOMETYX Advanced Kidney Cancer black male patient portrayal

 Avoid drinking grapefruit juice, eating grapefruit, or taking supplements that contain grapefruit or St. John’s wort during treatment with CABOMETYX.

-Please see the Patient Information in the accompanying full Prescribing Information.
+Please see the Patient Information in the full Prescribing Information.

 INDICATION